62 Notable alumni of

 Biography

-Kevin Peter Pietersen is an English cricket commentator, conservationist, and former England international captain.
-He is a right-handed batsman and occasional off spin bowler who played in all three formats for England between 2005 and 2014, which included a brief tenure as captain.
-He won the Player of the Series award for his heroics in 2010 ICC World Twenty20 and for helping the England Cricket Team win their maiden ICC trophy.
+Kevin Peter Pietersen MBE is a former England international cricketer.
+He is regarded as one of the greatest England batsmen to have played the game.
+He is a right-handed batsman and occasional off spin bowler who played in all three formats for England between 2004 and 2014, which included a brief tenure as captain.
+He won the Player of the Series award for his performances in 2010 ICC World Twenty20 which helped England to win their maiden ICC trophy.

 Julius Malema